All big banks pass latest Federal Reserve ‘stress tests’

-NEW YORK (AP) — All 23 of the nation’s biggest banks are healthy enough to withstand a sudden economic catastrophe, the Federal Reserve said Thursday as it released the results from its latest “stress tests,” giving the banks the green light to start paying out dividends to investors and buying back stock.
+NEW YORK (AP) — All 23 of the nation’s biggest banks are healthy enough to withstand a sudden economic catastrophe, the Federal Reserve said Thursday as it released the results from its latest “stress tests,” giving the banks the green light to resume paying out dividends to investors and buying back stock.

 The Fed also said it would remove all of the coronavirus pandemic restrictions they put on the industry last year, following the results of the tests.